walnutdust/perusal/README.md

   y: 2,
 };

-// Note that this uses perusal-immutable const threeDpoint = new Map({
+// Note that this uses perusal const threeDpoint = new Map({
   x: 1,
   y: 2,